glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 - Volatility: Volatility trading can be conducted through VIX futures, variance swaps, or option volatility strategies such as straddles.
 - Thematic investment strategies: Focus on opportunities presented by new technologies, changes in regulations, and economic cycles.
 Themes could be long term and structural such as the shift to cloud computing, blockchain technology, or clean energy.
 Themes might also be shorter term in nature such as the impact on the value of a currency of a major political vote.

-The proliferation over recent years of structured products and focused ETFs has provided managers with greater flexibility in implementing passive factor investing (sometimes referred to as ‘smart beta’ products), allowing the manager to target a specific style or sector at a time when they believe it will outperform.
+The proliferation over recent years of structured products and focused ETFs has provided managers with greater flexibility in implementing passive factor investing (sometimes referred to as ‘smart β’ products), allowing the manager to target a specific style or sector at a time when they believe it will outperform.

 ## d analyze factor-based active strategies, including their rationale and associated processes;
 Quantitative strategies often use factor-based models, which aim to identify factors that drive performance historically and are likely to continue to do so in the future.